andrograf/aeki-webshop/README.md

 ```

 ## License
-The aeki-webshop project is licensed under the MIT License.
+The Aeki Webshop project is licensed under the MIT License.
 See the LICENSE file for more information.